NoahNuoXu/Mine-Eats/docs/final.md

                                  #had to flip i and j to match row and column to the x,z coords in malmo
                                  obs[int(y)+1][int(j)][int(i)] = 2

+ We also used the Malmo platform to gain information of the surrounding information of the agent to incorporate the wall's location.
+This helped as it gave the agent referrence as to where it is so it knew more when it was calculating the next Q value.

 ### Approach 5: Making the initial attack smarter ###

 Next, we tried to add a small radar system that allows the agent to detect zombies within a certain radius and attack if they are in that radius.
 The problem here was that the zombies would have a propensity to attack from behind.
 This caused the agent to get stuck attack at nothing but air, and he would learn that attacking is actually NOT what he wants to do, as the zombies would eventually push the agent against a wall, and as he attacks a wall, the negative reward would accumulate.

+### Conclusion ###
+ We decided finally on using a mix of approach 3,4,and 5.
+We removed the reward for time steps because it was causing the agent to go in the wrong direction as we intended.
+We added the extra information to the observation space because we realized later on that it would be really important information for the agent to know this, otherwise it is going to have difficulty decided the next action.

 ## Evaluation ##